fakeshadow/psn_agent/README.md

-An atomation tool for PSN account login management.
+An automation tool for PSN account login management.
 </br>
 <b>Please don't use it for spaming purpose.</b>